girgismicheal/Book-Classification--Classification-Is-All-You-Need/README.md

 - From the results above, the best accuracy comes from the SVC classifier trained on the TF-IDF uni-gram embedding vector and the achieving training accuracy is 100% and testing accuracy is 99.5%.

+# <a name="14">BERT classifier</a>
+- BERT can be used as the main classifier by fine-tuning the model on our dataset.
+- Used implemented BERT class from hugging face library which called transformers.

+The Bert results are 100% training accuracy, and 88% testing, So, the SVM is still the champion model.